jeshamasIII/ColorTetris/README.md

 # ColorTetris

-This uses the curses library.
+This uses the curses library and requires python 3.6+.